Housing in London report

 Quarterly Housing Market report

-Below is a quarterly summary of key trends in London’s housing market, including prices, rents, repossessions and new housing construction.
-This summary draws on official statistics and some third party sources, and links in each case to the original source.
+Below is a quarterly summary of key trends in the London housing market, including prices, rents, repossessions and new housing construction.
+This summary draws on official statistics and other sources, and links in each case to the original source.
 Any queries regarding the data should in the first instance be addressed to the original source.

-The summary was last updated on 23 February 2018, and will be updated on a quarterly basis.
-While the data shown is generally the latest available, users should note that changes in the housing market can take time to show up in published data.
+The summary was last updated on 22 June 2018, and is updated on a quarterly basis.
+While the data shown is generally the latest available, users should note that changes in the housing market can take time to show in published data.

-- This is an increase of 2.5% on one year ago, the lowest level of price growth in an English region over that period.
+- This is a decrease of 1% on one year ago, and is the lowest level of price growth in an English region over that period.

-- Private rents in London increased on average by 0.4% in the year to December 2017.
-Private rents increased by 2.0% in the rest of England (ONS).
+- Private rents in London increased on average by 0% in the year to April 2018.
+Private rents increased by 1.7% in the rest of England (See chart, ONS).

-- London saw the second lowest rate of growth in private rents among English regions, higher than the North East.
+- London had a lower rate of growth in private rents than any other English region.

 - Annual private rent increases in London have been below annual wage increases for more than a year (ONS).
-Private rent increases have also been below the rate of Consumer Price Inflation for the last year (ONS).
+Private rent increases have also been below the rate of Consumer Price Inflation for over a year (ONS).

-- The typical first-time buyer in London took out a loan of 4.06 times their income in Q3 2017, the highest ratio on record.
-(CML).
+- The typical first-time buyer in London took out a loan of 4.02 times their income in Q1 2018 (see chart, CML).
 The Bank of England only permits 15% of lenders’ new mortgages to be at loan-to-income ratios of 4.5 or higher.
+This will act as a constraint on further increases in first-time buyer loan-to-income ratios.

 - According to RICS data from their sample of London-based surveyors (weighted towards Inner London) sales as a percentage of surveyors’ stock continues to go down.